VOLTTRON/volttron/examples/GridAPPS-D/README.md

 }
 ````

-## Running GridAPPSD Simulation Example agent
+## Running GridAPPS-D Simulation Example agent

-1. In a new terminal, navigate to 'gridappsd-docker' directory.
-Start container services needed by GridAPPSD.
+1. In a new terminal, navigate to 'GridAPPS-D-docker' directory.
+Start container services needed by GridAPPS-D.
     ````
     ./run.sh
     ````

-2. Start GridAPPSD within the docker environment
+2. Start GridAPPS-D within the docker environment
    ````
    ./run-docker.sh
    ````